-In addition, our Psychologist Alexandra Ward is able to conduct Cognitive (IQ) Assessment as well as School Based Observations to further clarify your child’s developmental needs and inform treatment planning.
+In addition, our Psychologist Dr Christine Hyde is able to conduct Cognitive (IQ) Assessment as well as School Based Observations to further clarify your child’s developmental needs and inform treatment planning.

 If you request our school liaison service, you can be reassured that everyone involved in your child’s care will come to understand their unique educational and psychological needs.
 In this way, we all contribute positively and work together to optimising their social, emotional and cognitive development when at school.

 Our Group Therapy Program provides a range of groups that can be particularly helpful in cases of School Refusal, Social Anxiety, as well as for young people with Autism Spectrum Disorders who need assistance to develop their Social Skills.

 Please contact Reception on (07) 3369 9999. if you would like more information about our Group Therapy Program at Brisbane Specialist Suites.